 For therapy to be successful I believe that it is essential that clients feel comfortable and safe with their therapist so that they can start an open and frank dialogue.
 Various research findings have indicated that the working alliance is as important as any other factor in successful therapeutic outcomes.
+This is not to say that feeling discomfort is not also part of the process, otherwise the therapist would not be doing their job in naming what needs to be named.
 John C. Norcross’s approach to integrative psychotherapy involves selecting models and methods from across orientations so that the client’s experience is best met and in context.
 He shows how meta-analyses demonstrates that tailoring therapy to the individual client enhances treatment effectiveness.

 Of course, it is fine to say that as an integrative practitioner one can offer components of certain approaches as part of an overall psychotherapeutic offering, as a kind of generalist toolbox.
 Indeed, one can use continuing professional development (cpd) to expand one’s knowledge base in particular areas throughout one’s career.
 However, I find it disingenuous to talk about being an analyst in the absence of specific training in that approach.